WHAT IS A NEUROMA?

 - A feeling that something is inside the ball of the foot

-- A feeling that there’s something in the shoe or a sock is bunched up
+- A feeling that something is in the shoe or a sock is bunched up

 "Dr. Levine and her team are real top professionals in the field of podiatry.
 I came here because of a misdiagnosed foot problem.
 Dr Levine identified the issue immediately.
-Also the office is state of the art and supper efficient!"- K.O. / Google / Nov 17, 2020
+Also the office is state of the art and supper efficient!"- Kim Opiatowski / Google / Nov 17, 2020

-The progression of a Morton’s neuroma often follows this pattern:
+The progression of Morton’s neuroma often follows this pattern:

-- May be temporarily once shoes have been removed, massaging the foot, or by avoiding aggravating shoes or activities.
+- May have temporary relief once shoes have been removed, after massaging the foot, or by avoiding aggravating shoes or activities.

 - Symptoms persist over several weeks at a time.

-- May become more intense as the neuroma enlarges and the temporary changes in the nerve become permanent.
+- Pain and symptoms may become more intense as the neuroma enlarges and the temporary changes in the nerve become permanent.

-When considering your treatment plan, one must determine how long you’ve had the neuroma and evaluate its stage of progression.
+When considering your treatment plan, Dr. Levine must determine how long you’ve had the neuroma and evaluate its stage of progression.
 Treatment approaches vary depending on the severity of the condition.

-For mild to moderate neuromas, treatment options may include:
+For mild to moderate neuromas, nonsurgical treatment options may include:

 WHEN IS SURGERY NEEDED FOR NEUROMA?

-Surgery may be the appropriate step in patients who have not responded adequately to the non-surgical treatments.
-The length of the recovery period will vary, depending on the procedure performed.
+Surgery may be required for patients who have not responded well to nonsurgical treatments.
+The length of the recovery period from neuroma surgery will vary depending on the procedure performed.
 Regardless of surgical or nonsurgical treatments, long-term measures to help keep your symptoms from returning will be advised.
 These include appropriate footwear and modification of activities to reduce the repetitive pressure on the foot.